-Join Gary Hamel for an in-depth discussion in this video Change in action: Microsoft, part of Gary Hamel on Busting Bureaucracy.
+Join Gary Hamel for an in-depth discussion in this video Change in action: The National Health Service (NHS), part of Gary Hamel on Busting Bureaucracy.

 - I get to attend a lot of management conferences.
 I hear a lot of speakers and typically they fall, really, into two categories.
 You have extraordinary CEOs who talk about how they founded a company or changed a company and their stories are powerful and inspiring, but I see people sitting there thinking, "I'm not the CEO.
 I just don't have the levers, the power to do that."
 Or you have other speakers who tell you how to be more effective in your job.
 How to be a better marketer or how to build a better website or be a better team leader, but what you almost never hear is somebody telling you how to change the system when you don't own it because our assumption is that is impossible.